National Electric Vehicle Infrastructure (NEVI) Program Key Takeaways and Requirements✕

 Hough Petroleum is diversifying its energy product portfolio, enabling customers to provide premium charging services to meet increasing demand in the EV sector.
 EV sales are set for nearly five-fold growth in the US by 2025, with 65% of the associated energy from charging demand projected to be from fast and ultrafast charging.
 East coast states are further accelerating electric adoption through incentives and mandates.
-New Jersey set a sales target of 330,000 EVs by 2025 with all state owned vehicles fully electric by 2035.
+New Jersey set a sales target of 330,000 EVs by 2025 with all state-owned vehicles fully electric by 2035.
 As of 2019, the state ranked highest on the ratio of EVs to charging outlets (34.83 EVs: 1 charging outlet), signifying a major hurdle in meeting public charging demand for the state and region.

 Fast and ultrafast charging require extremely high power, but the existing electrical grid and host station locations have capacity limitations.
-Many locations are unable to support high power chargers without significant and costly infrastructure upgrades, influencing the wide gap between drivers and necessary chargers.
+Many locations are unable to support high-power chargers without significant and costly infrastructure upgrades, influencing the wide gap between drivers and necessary chargers.

 FreeWire’s Boost Charger™ will be a valuable energy asset of Hough Petroleum’s technology suite to solve the charging demand gap by increasing customers’ ability to install high-power charging in less time and in more areas.

 FreeWire’s Boost Charger is a powerful battery-integrated electric vehicle charger.
-With 160 kWh of battery capacity and 120 kW output, Boost Charger is ready for current and next-generation EVs.
+With 160 kWh of battery capacity and 150 kW output, Boost Charger is ready for current and next-generation EVs.
 Boost Charger enables ultrafast charging using the same infrastructure as L2 chargers at up to a 40% lower cost of installation versus other fast chargers.
 This technological innovation virtually eliminates the sunk costs associated with grid upgrades and reduces ongoing costs by reducing standing charges for electricity supply at the site.
-The ability to install high-power EV chargers with existing infrastructure overcomes barriers for adoption, allowing a variety of entities, including higher education, corporate parks, gas stations, hotels, shopping centers, event facilities, retail and grocery outlets, and more, meet current demand, generate additional revenue streams and prepare their site for rapid EV growth.
+The ability to install high-power EV chargers with existing infrastructure overcomes barriers to adoption, allowing a variety of entities, including higher education, corporate parks, gas stations, hotels, shopping centers, event facilities, retail and grocery outlets, and more, to meet current demand, generate additional revenue streams and prepare their site for rapid EV growth.

 “We’re excited to partner with Hough Petroleum to expand access to ultrafast charging on the east coast.
 As an established and respected energy product supplier, Hough Petroleum customers can easily and cost-effectively enter the EV charging market while providing a premium service,” said John Erdman, Director of Channel Sales at FreeWire Technologies.